Measures to achieve net zero GHG Emissions within Our Investment and Loan portfolios

 FY2030 target value

 Based on the IEA's NZE and APS scenarios, we have set reduction targets in a range that is well below the 2°C target of the Paris Agreement and consistent with the 1.5°C target.
-We set the targets based on our engagement with investment and loan recipients, as well as the outlook for existing investments and loans and anticipated transition scenarios.
+We set the targets based on our engagement with investees and borrowers, as well as the outlook for existing investments and loans and anticipated transition scenarios.
 We also take into consideration each local government's GHG reduction goals and room for introducing renewable energy.

 (3) Efforts to achieve goals

-In the power generation sector, we will strengthen engagement with investment and loan recipients and provide financing for renewable energy in order to achieve the mid-term target in FY2030 and net zero in 2050.
+In the power generation sector, we will strengthen engagement with investees and borrowers and provide financing for renewable energy in order to achieve the mid-term target in FY2030 and net zero in 2050.

 Strengthening engagement